Audrey Cooper (BSc, MBACP)

 The Nautilus Rooms

-In times of change, crisis or of feeling stuck some extra support can help.
+In times of crisis, change or feeling stuck some extra support can help.
 This is when counselling can be useful.
-Simply the process of talking to someone who is not immediately linked to your life can have great beneficial effects.
+The process of talking to someone who is not immediately linked to your life can have great beneficial effects.

 I can offer you the support you need in times of difficulty.
 More than this, I can offer clarity and insight to help you see things in different ways, to give new perspective.
 I can facilitate you to identify thoughts and patterns that may be holding you back in life.
 All this can add up to create change and to ease the difficulties faced.

-I am a fully trained counsellor.
-I have been working in practice since 2014.
+As a fully training counsellor, I have been working in practice since 2014.
 I have studied several different models of counselling - and can tailor these to your presenting needs.
 I can offer creative techniques as well as CBT.
 I continue to expand and develop my understanding of working with mental health issues by frequently attending training and updating my skills.

-I am happy to work short term (6 sessions) or longer term which can be a year or more - depending on what you feel you need.
+I am happy to work short term (6 sessions) or longer term which can be a year or more - or anywhere in between.

 I am a gentle and empathic person, but also offer strength and insight.
 I enjoy working with a wide range of people who come to me with a wide range of different issues.
 My clients tell me that I am easy to talk to.
-It is important to me to treat clients with respect and integrity.
+I treat clients with respect and integrity.
 I aim to be transparent in my way of working.
 How you experience the process of counselling is an important aspect to making it successful.

 I have a passion for counselling and for working with people who are experiencing difficulties in their lives.
 To me, it is important to facilitate people to understand more about their mental health and what they can do to support a more vibrant experience of life.
 This enables clients to feel empowered and have greater knowledge about themselves and what they can do to help themselves.

-I work from Ashburton which is very easily accessible from the A38 - only 20 minutes from Exeter and Plymouth.
+I also work from Ashburton - very easily accessible from the A38 - and only 20 minutes from Exeter and Plymouth.
 Free parking nearby.
-I also work in Totnes a short distance from Morrison's.

 Training, qualifications & experience